MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ## Prerequisites

-* [Install](xref:microsoft.quantum.install-qdk.overview) the Quantum Development Kit using your preferred language and development environment.
+* [Install](xref:microsoft.quantum.install-qdk.overview) the QDK using your preferred language and development environment.
 * If you already have the QDK installed, make sure you have [updated](xref:microsoft.quantum.update-qdk) to the latest version